 With VXX at $50, someone sold the June 15th 95 calls for $4.45, over 13,000 times.
 Open interest in the 95 strike was very low, so this is clearly an opening trade.
 Even though $95 is a long way from $50, June is also a long time from now (to be effectively short so much volatility).

 Of course, short calls means unlimited risk (although there’s certainly a cap on how high volatility can go).
 On the other hand, the trader is taking in a whopping $5.8 million in premium on the trade.

 If you have a big margin account, I don’t think this type of trade is a bad idea.
 Volatility spikes tend to be short-term in nature.
 However, this is too risky a strategy for most traders.
 As such, I recommend buying a put spread in VXX instead.

 Now, puts are more expensive with volatility at high levels, so make sure you look at put spreads and not naked puts.
 For example, the VXX March 16th 40-45 put spread (buying the 45 puts, selling the 40 puts) would cost around $1.90 with VXX at $55.
 Max loss is only the $1.90 paid for the spread, while max gain is $3.10.

 Doing some quick math, that shows potential max gains of 63%.
 That’s not a bad risk/reward scenario at all for a roughly 5-week bet on volatility returning to lower levels.
-And, it’s certainly a lot safer than selling calls.Are you looking for triple digit winners in your options trade?
+And, it’s certainly a lot safer than selling calls.Are you getting triple digit winners in your options trading?
+Want some?

 If you're struggling to make options trading work for you and need some big time help in a hurry then check out my new options trading manual.
 It's free for a limited time.
 Click here.